lepetitglacon/category_treebuilder/README.md

 - Category uid persistence (move categories without losing uids)
 - Import/export categories as ~~`text`~~, `csv`, ~~`json`~~ files
 - Auto export after each tree change (history)

-> :warning: Take care, this extension is still in development phase, it may ruin your category folder structure or delete all your categories

 ## Roadmap
 - toggle deleted categories view